One day in Turkey is not enough!

 The plane to Bodrum, an old beater purchased from Ryan Air, got us to Bodrum safely.
 Another cab from the airport to our hotel, located within walking distance of the ferry terminal.
 We had only booked one night as we were anxious to get to Symi to relax.
 Bodrum was a much larger city than anticipated with hundreds of hotels, countless restaurants, gift shops and cafés.
 An interesting scene played out at the end of the afternoon as restaurant staff cleared the beach, levelled and cleaned the sand, and then set up dining areas along the entire stretch.
 I’ve seen restaurants along the beach but never done to this methodical extent.

-The corniche had a wonderful vibe and we could probably have spent two or three days here taking in the atmosphere.
+We stayed at the Çapacı Hotel in Bodrum booked on Expedia.
+Nightly rate was $CDN 61.20.
+The hotel was located right on the corniche and was conveniently located close to the ferry terminal.
+It was nothing to write home about but then again, we were not looking for luxury, so it was okay.
+Bodrum has a wonderful vibe and we could probably have spent two or three days here taking in the atmosphere.
 It was very affordable.
 However, our goal was a quieter, more idyllic, tranquil and original scene.
 As usual Di had done the research and Symi, Greece seemed to be ticket.
 An early morning ferry and we were on our way.